MetroBlooms/evaluate-it/README.md

 TODO:
 *  Add detailed description
-*  Add cookie auth for remote data push/pull
 *  Add directions for bundling Phonegap builds for Android/iOS deployment

 **Currently using kludge for Android and iOS; implement and test more uniform solution: https://github.com/bricemason/sencha-cordova-builder**

-*  Add separate branches for Android and iOS
-*  Add Phonegap API for image gallery selection/upload
 *  Add unit and integration tests (using Jasmine)
-*  Field test!
-*  Add normalized model (see comments in app/model/SiteEvaluation.js)
+*  Add normalized model (see comments in app/model/SiteEvaluation.js)a
+*  Switch to Nokia maps API
+*  Fix image upload issues on iOS
+*  Add multi-image binding to single evluation
+*  Improve style and form flow
+*  Add user selected geopositioning ccuracy
+*  Etc.

 Note: You will need to configure the global URL variables for the AJAX calls in the configuration file app.js (not included in this repository, but necessary to run the application. app.js configuration is listed below).
 You can also use this file for other sensitive configuration data storage.